TradencyDev/WarpTest/README.md

 ```

 # Usage: req\rep
 Request reply communication pattern.
-Allows to cache the response at the Navio server.
+Allows to cache the response at the KubeMQ server.
 - Subscribe to requests
 - Send request

 ### Cache mechanism
-Navio server allows to store each response in a dedicated cache system.
+KubeMQ server allows to store each response in a dedicated cache system.
 Each request can specify whether or not to use the cache.
-In case the cache is used, the Navio server will try to return the response directly from cache and reduce latency.
+In case the cache is used, the KubeMQ server will try to return the response directly from cache and reduce latency.

 To use the cache mechanism, add the following parameters to each `Request`:
-- CacheKey - Unique key to store the response in the Navio cache mechanism.
+- CacheKey - Unique key to store the response in the KubeMQ cache mechanism.
 - CacheTTL - Cahce data Time to live in milliseconds per CacheKey.

 In the `Response` object you will receive an indication whether it was returned from cache:
-- CacheHit - Indication if the response was returned from Navio cache.
+- CacheHit - Indication if the response was returned from KubeMQ cache.

 ### The `Request` object:
 Struct used to send the request under the req\rep pattern.
 Contains the following fields (See Main concepts for more details on some field):